proxyrack/mobile-proxy-android/README.md

 **Proxyrack Mobile Proxy Client** is a free and powerful solution for creating and managing mobile proxies directly from your mobile devices.
 Similar to **Proxidize** and **iProxy**, this app allows you to turn your device into a mobile proxy with minimal setup, offering both HTTP and SOCKS protocols for secure, reliable connections.
 With a user-friendly web dashboard, you can monitor and manage all connected devices with ease.

+## Getting Started

+Download the [precompiled APK](https://github.com/proxyrack/mobile-proxy-android/releases) from the [releases page](https://github.com/proxyrack/mobile-proxy-android/releases) or build it yourself using the instructions below.

 <p align="center">
   <img src="./screenshots/screenshot_1.png" style="max-width: 100%; height: auto" width="400">
 </p>